We have outlined seven Pinterest tactics gathered from successful social media practitioners guaranteed to raise your Pinterest visibility.

 All you have to do is include not just a link to the blog post but also your “Pin it for later” link on your Google+ post.
 This works best if added at the end of the write-up or the bottom of the Google+ post.

-(Tip from Brian Honigman who is a social media enthusiast, freelance writer, and a marketing consultant.)
+(Tip from Brian Honigman who is a social media enthusiast, a freelance writer, and a marketing consultant.)

 #3: Mixing Pinterest with Emails